MatthijsMu/matthijsmu.github.io/content/summaries/analysis2/index.md

 ---
 title: Analysis 2
 summary: |-
   Summary in LaTeX of the semester course Analysis 2 at Radboud University.
-General metric and topological spaces, function spaces and their compactness.
-Diffeomorphisms, implicit function theorem, manifolds and constrained optimization.
-Lebesgue measure and integration.
+From metric and topological spaces through diffeomorphisms and manifolds the Lebesgue integral and its limiting theorems.
 tags:
 date: "2023-10-10"
 show_date: false